-Celebrating the end of my most beloved favorite season, I was gifted a large bag of basil from a good friend last week.
+Celebrating the end of my most beloved favorite season, I have gifted a large bag of basil from a good friend last week.
 While most of the basil will be used to make pesto for the winter months (it freezes beautifully), the rest I wanted to use in a more special and unique format.
-After all, I’m sure no one wants to come to my blog and see a recipe for pesto, right?
-Right.
+After all, I’m sure no one wants to come to my blog and see a recipe for pesto, Right.
 So instead, I came up with this carrot and basil ice cream concoction.

-So – put the pumpkin down, step away, and instead, give this much-simpler-to-use veggie a try!
+So put the pumpkin down, step away, and instead, give this much-simpler-to-use veggie a try!

-Thanks again to Mike and Stephanie for providing me with such wonderfully fresh and tasty basil this summer – I look forward to next year! (you’ve created a monster
+Thanks again to Mike and Stephanie for providing me with such wonderfully fresh and tasty basil this summer.
+I look forward to next year! (you’ve created a monster

 For the Ice Cream

-1 cup of raw cashews (soaked and rinsed)
+- 1 cup of raw cashews (soaked and rinsed)

-1 cup of coconut meat
+- 1 cup of coconut meat

-1/2 cup of carrot juice
+- 1/2 cup of carrot juice

-2 T of carrot pulp
+- 2 T of carrot pulp

-1/2 cup of maple syrup
+- 1/2 cup of maple syrup

-1/4 cup coconut butter
+- 1/4 cup coconut butter

-.5 T vanilla
+- .5 T vanilla

-1/4 tsp sea salt
+- 1/4 tsp sea salt

-1 cup packed basil
+- 1 cup packed basil

-to intensify coloring, I added 1/2 tsp of turmeric and 1/2 tsp of grated beet
+- to intensify coloring, I added 1/2 tsp of turmeric and 1/2 tsp of grated beet

 1. In a high-speed blender, blend all ingredients, except basil, until smooth.

-2. Once smooth, add in basil and pulse until herbs are fine, but still some-what noticeable.
+2. Once smooth, add in basil and pulse until herbs are fine, but still somewhat noticeable.

-3. Chill in freezer (or refrigerator) for about 30-60 minutes.
+3. Chill in the freezer (or refrigerator) for about 30-60 minutes.

 4. Once chilled, process according to manufacturer instructions in an ice cream machine.